 Employees working a seven and one-half hour day are entitled to two fifteen-minute paid breaks during the working day; employees working half days are entitled to one fifteenminute paid break.
-Employees are entitled to an unpaid lunch break, the length of which is determined by the employee's department.
+Employees working 6 hours or longer are required to take an unpaid meal break of thirty minutes.
+Exceptions to the required unpaid meal break must be approved by the supervisor.